by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Taxes are really user fees on people, businesses, property, automobiles, utilities like electric power and natural gas, phone services and every essential area of life.
+Taxes are really user fees on people, businesses, property, utilities like electric power and natural gas, phone services and every essential area of life.

 WHY HAVE TAXES?

 The government was not to own and operate businesses, as occurs in many nations of the world, even democratically run ones.
 The only role of the American government is to protect the rights of the all the people to pursue their lives on their own.
-That is the sole function of the government of the United States of America, originally.

-The move to socialism and communism.
-Today the purpose of taxes is often to redistribute income from the wealthier people to the poorer people or to special interest groups that the government deems more worthy of support.
+The purpose of taxes and government has changed drastically in America today!
+It occurred little by little over the past 100 years or so.Today the purpose of taxes is often to redistribute income from the wealthier people to the poorer people or to special interest groups that the government deems more worthy of support.

 The disastrous change in America.
 Let us discuss the change that has taken place in America in more detail.
 It is basically a change from a republican form of government, in which all are created equal, to a different for of government that is properly called communist.

 Communism defined.
 Communism is not about Russia or China.
-It is a philosophy best described by its founder, Karl Marx, as from each according to his abilities to each according to his needs.
+It is a philosophy best described by its founder, Karl Marx, as “from each according to his abilities to each according to his needs”.
 This is the essence of communism.

 This philosophy sounds utopian and it is.
 It imagines a society where everyone contributes to a large central fund and then money and goods are given out freely to each person according to what they need or want.